Benefits of Having a Lawn in Fayetteville

 Air Purification: Turf grass is a good way to filter out harmful pollutants from the air.
-Did you know that within a thick lawn, there are 6 turf grass plants in each square inch, 850 plants in a square foot, and about 8 million plants in an average lawn of 10,000 square feet.
-These plants have an extensive root system that runs underneath the average lawn.
+Did you know that within a thick lawn, there are six turf grass plants in each square inch, 850 plants in a square foot, and about eight million plants in an average lawn of 10,000 square feet.
+These plants have extensive root systems that runs underneath the average lawn.
 It is estimated that grass traps about 12 million tons of dust and dirt from the air annually.

-Erosion Control: Turf grass has high density and a massive root structure which makes it a good plant for erosion control.
+Erosion Control: Turf grass has high density and a massive root structure, making it a good plant for erosion control.
 Healthy turf has the ability to absorb and conserve water.
 It also will filter water and prevent run-off.
 This is a major reason you see turf grass used on slopes, roadsides, and around parking lots.

 Temperature Modification: All plants play an important role in controlling climate.
 Turf grasses are among the best groundcovers for efficient control of solar radiation.
 On a hot summer day, a lawn’s surface can be at least 30 degrees cooler than that of asphalt.